Make your artificial intelligence systems comply with the Privacy Act 2020 before the Privacy Commissioner asks questions you cannot answer

 Government agencies

-Public sector AI must comply with Privacy Act 2020 and align with the Public Service AI Framework's transparency requirements.
-We help you meet both obligations.
+Public sector AI must comply with the Privacy Act 2020 and align with the Public Service AI Framework's transparency requirements.
+Government agencies also have Treaty of Waitangi obligations around Māori data governance that intersect with privacy compliance.
+We help agencies meet all overlapping obligations through a single, integrated compliance framework.

 HR and recruitment technology